enricobottazzi/ZKverse/README.md

 ![Screenshot 2022-02-23 at 15.56.58.png](screenshots/screenshot7.png)

-The proof is the file that, when passed to the verifier, will let him We already have the witness computation.
-My goal is to proof that I know two numbers that, when multiplied together, the result is 33!
+## 5. Verify the proof

+Now the focus switches to the side of the verifier.
+The verifier only has access to the `public.json`, `proof.json` and `verification_key.json` files.
+It is important to underline that none of these files contains information about the inputs chosen by the prover to run the computation.
+His/her goal is to prove that the computation performed by the prover was correct, namely that he input 2 correct numbers in order to get to 33 **without knowing any information about the a,b inputs chosen to run the computation**

 ### Verify the proof

-Let’s verify that ⇒ Now I’m on the other side, I’m the verifier.
-The only stuff that I got (as verifier) in my hand right now are the output and the proof.
-My goal is to prove that the computation performed by the prover was right, namely that he input 2 correct numbers in order to get to 33.
-The cool thing about zero knowledge proof is, again, that me (the verifier) never have to know the inputs in order to verify the correctness of the computation.

 `snarkjs plonk verify verification_key.json public.json proof.json`